Randomized Gradient Descents on Riemannian Manifolds: Almost Sure Convergence to Global Minima in and beyond Quantum Optimization: Introduction

 \section{Introduction}

-Both gradient systems and numerical linear algebra come with a long history as well as a vibrant research activity.
-For instance, gradient systems have been advanced lately from Hilbert manifolds \cite{NeubergerLNM2010} to general metric spaces (e.g., in the context of optimal mass transport \cite{ambrosio2021lectures, mielke2023introduction}).
-In contrast, numerical linear algebra has faced factorization problems of huge tensor structures \cite{batselier2018computing} (tensor SVD) using ``randomization strategies'' for their classical algorithms in order to handle these amounts of data.
-Only a few decades ago a systematic study of their interplay started by analyzing the QR-algorithm and interior point methods from a (Riemannian) geometric point of view, cf.~the collection of \cite{Bloch94}.
-In this development the seminal work of~\cite{Bro88+91, Bro89} on the so-called ``double-bracket flow'' on orbits of the orthogonal group (and likewise of the unitary group in~\cite{Bro93}), followed by independent similar ideas of~\cite{ChuDriessel90}, has sparked a plethora of applications.
-For an early overview on optimization techniques on Riemannian manifolds (including higher-order methods) see \cite{Smith94} in \cite{Bloch94}.
-A mathematical account in all detail can be found in the monograph by~\cite{HM94} including discretization schemes, suitable step sizes, and proofs of convergence.
-For the latter, the authors heavily exploited the Morse-Bott structure of the cost function (i.e.~the particular stucture of the Hessian at possibly non-isolated critical points, cf.~Subsec.~\ref{subsec:Morse-Bott} and \cite{Duistermaat83} to obtain convergence to a single critical point.
-Based on these developments, higher-order methods with applications to further cost functions on classical matrix manifolds are treated in \cite{AMS08}.
-In \cite{SGDH08} these ideas have been extended to flows and their discretization schemes on more general homogeneous spaces.
-There they were also connected to applications in quantum dynamics as well as to applications in numerical (multi-)linear algebra like higher-rank tensor approximations---as elaborated by \cite{CDH2012} to complement standard methods (like higher-order powers of \cite{LMV-II} or quasi Newton methods of \cite{SL10}).
+Both gradient systems and numerical linear algebra come with a long history, as well as a vibrant research activity.
+For instance, gradient systems have been advanced lately from Hilbert manifolds~\cite{NeubergerLNM2010} to general metric spaces (e.g., in the context of optimal mass transport~\cite{ambrosio2021lectures, mielke2023introduction}).
+In contrast, numerical linear algebra has faced factorization problems of large tensor structures~\cite{batselier2018computing} (tensor SVD) using ``randomization strategies'' for their classical algorithms in order to handle these huge amounts of data.
+A few decades ago, a systematic study of their interplay started by analyzing the QR-algorithm and interior point methods from a (Riemannian) geometric point of view, cf.\ the collection of~\cite{Bloch94}.
+In this development, the seminal work of~\cite{Bro88+91, Bro89} on the so-called ``double-bracket flow'' on orbits of the orthogonal group (and likewise of the unitary group in~\cite{Bro93}), followed by independent similar ideas of~\cite{ChuDriessel90}, has sparked a plethora of applications.
+For an early overview on optimization techniques on Riemannian manifolds (including higher-order methods) see~\cite{Smith94} and \cite{Bloch94}.
+A detailed mathematical account can be found in the monograph by~\cite{HM94}, including discretization schemes, suitable step sizes, and proofs of convergence.
+For the latter, the authors heavily exploited the Morse--Bott structure of the respective cost functions (i.e.~the particular structure of the Hessian at possibly non-isolated critical points, cf.\ Subsec.~\ref{subsec:Morse-Bott} here and~\cite{Duistermaat83}) to obtain convergence to a single critical point.
+Based on these developments, higher-order methods with applications to a variety of cost functions on classical matrix manifolds are treated in~\cite{AMS08} or, more recently, by~\cite{Boumal23}.
+In~\cite{SGDH08}, the above ideas have been extended to flows and their discretization schemes on more general homogeneous spaces.
+There, the authors also established connections to applications in quantum dynamics as well as to applications in numerical (multi-)linear algebra, such as higher-rank tensor approximations --- as elaborated by~\cite{CDH2012} to complement standard methods (such as higher-order powers of~\cite{LMV-II} or quasi-Newton methods of~\cite{SL10}).

 Independently, in the physics community, \cite{Weg94} (re)devised gradient flows of Brockett type, e.g., to (band-)diagonalize Hamiltonians, which the monograph by~\cite{Kehr06} elaborated to address further quantum many-body applications.